johnivore/borg-summary/README.md

 ## About

 `borgsummary` is intended to assist systems administrators in checking if [borg backups](http://borgbackup.readthedocs.io/en/stable/index.html) are out of date, and printing a succinct summary of one or more borg backup repositories.
 Because getting backup information from `borg list` can be slow for repositories with many backups, `borgsummary` stores backup data in a SQLite database.
+It can do other little things as well, such as checking for backups overlapping each other in time, and creating tarballs of the most recent backups.

 ## Requirements